-The editors accept submissions in the form of original research articles, original clinical studies, case reports, reviews and letters to the editor.
+The editors accept submissions in the form of original research articles, reviews, case reports, research critiques, commentaries and letters to the editor.
 Each submission is evaluated on its merit, relevance, accuracy, clarity and applicability to the journal.
+Structured abstracts must appear at the beginning of the main document for all submissions except letters to the editor.
 Submissions will be accepted from any country but must be written in English.

 The submitting author must certify that all authors have seen and approved the manuscript content and that the work has not previously been published and will not be published elsewhere.
 Once it is published, the article and its illustrations become the property of the journal, unless rights are reserved before publication.